thjomnx/vectoree/README.md

 A flat tree-ish data structure, which is crammed into a bunch of maps, thus a kind of a "vectorized tree".

+> ⚠ The project is currently in an early state - things may change rapidly.

 ## Installation

 If [available in Hex](https://hex.pm/docs/publish), the package can be installed